-Income before income tax expense, equity method investments and noncontrolling interests: As a result of the foregoing, our income before income tax expenses, equity method investment and noncontrolling interest decreased to US\$0.72 million for the year ended December 31, 2013 from US\$4.39 million for the same period in 2012.
+(Loss/)income before income tax expense, equity method investments and noncontrolling interests: As a result of the foregoing, our loss before income tax expenses, equity method investment and noncontrolling interest was approximately US\$14.59 million for the year ended December 31, 2014.
+For the year ended December 31, 2013, our income before income tax expenses, equity method investment and noncontrolling interest was US\$0.72 million.

-Income tax expenses: We recognized a net income tax expense of approximately US\$0.82 million and US\$0.53 million for the years ended December 31, 2013 and 2012, respectively.
-For the year ended December 31, 2013 and 2012, net income tax expenses included: (1) current income tax expenses of approximately US\$1.30 million and US\$1.36 million, respectively; and (2) deferred income tax benefit of approximately US\$0.49 million and US\$0.83 million, respectively.
-For the year ended December 31, 2013 and 2012, deferred income tax benefit recognized in relation to the amortization of the intangible assets identified in the acquisition transactions consummated in 2011 was both approximately US\$0.22 million and an additional approximately US\$0.08 million deferred tax benefit was recognized for the year ended December 31, 2013 due to the disposal of trade mark upon disposal the 100% equity interest in Quanzhou Zhi Yuan and Quanzhou Tian Xi Shun He.
-We recognized an approximately US\$0.19 million and US\$0.61 million net deferred income tax benefit in relation to a portion of the net operating loss carry forward incurred by our PRC operating VIEs, which we consider likely to be able to be utilized with respect to future earnings of the entities to which the operating losses relate, after net of utilized amount resulted from net income generated during the year, and after deduction of US\$0.58 million and US\$nil allowance for the years ended December 31, 2013 and 2012, respectively, which related to the portion of the net operating loss carry forward, that we consider likely not be able to utilized due to insufficient future earnings.
+Income tax benefit/(expense): We recognized a net income tax benefit of approximately US\$0.65 million for the year ended December 31, 2014 and a net income tax expense of approximately US\$0.82 million for the years ended December 31, 2013, respectively.
+For the year ended December 31, 2014, net income tax benefit included (1) current income tax expense of approximately US\$0.20 million; and (2) deferred income tax benefit of approximately US\$1.30 million; and (2) deferred income tax benefit of approximately US\$0.49 million.
+For the years ended December 31, 2014 and 2013, deferred income tax benefit recognized in relation to the amortization of the intangible assets identified in the acquisition transactions consummated in previous years was both approximately US\$0.23 million and an additional approximately US\$0.25 million and US\$0.08 million deferred tax benefit was recognized for the years ended December 31, 2014 and 2013, respectively, was due to provision of impairment losses of intangible assets in 2014 and disposal of trade mark upon disposal of two of our former consolidated VIEs in 2013, respectively.
+We also recognized an approximately US\$0.30 million and US\$0.19 million net deferred income tax benefit in relation to a portion of the net operating losses carry forward incurred by our PRC operating VIEs, which we consider likely to be able to be utilized with respect to future earnings of the entities to which the operating losses relate, after net of utilized amount of approximately US\$0.13 million and US\$0.59 million net allowance for the years ended December 31, 2014 and 2013, respectively, and after deduction of US\$0.59 million and US\$0.58 million net allowance for the years ended December 31, 2014 and 2013, respectively, which related to the portion of the net operating loss carry forward, that we consider likely not be able to utilized due to insufficient future earnings.

-Loss/income before equity method investments and noncontrolling interests: As a result of the foregoing, we incurred a loss before equity method investment and noncontrolling interest of US\$0.10 million for the year ended December 31, 2013 as compared to a net income of US\$3.86 million for the same period of 2012.
+Loss before equity method investments and noncontrolling interests: As a result of the foregoing, our loss before equity method investment and noncontrolling interest was approximately US\$13.94 million and US\$0.10 million for the years ended December 31, 2014 and 2013, respectively.

-Share of losses in equity investment affiliates: For the year ended December 31, 2013, we beneficially own 23.18% and 25.5% equity interest in Shenzhen Mingshan and Zhao Shang Ke Hubei, respectively.
-Accordingly, we recognized our pro-rata share of losses in Shenzhen Mingshan and Zhao Shang Ke Hubei of approximately US\$0.04 million and US\$0.14 million, respectively.
-For the year ended December 31, 2012, we beneficially own 20.4% and 25.5% equity interest in Shenzhen Mingshan and Zhao Shang Ke Hubei, respectively.
-Accordingly, we recognized our pro-rata share of losses in Shenzhen Mingshan and Zhao Shang Ke Hubei of approximately US\$0.11 million and US\$0.34 million, respectively.
-Given the foregoing, net amount recognized as share of losses in equity investment affiliates was approximately US\$0.18 million and US\$0.45 million for the years ended December 31, 2013 and 2012, respectively
+Share of income/(losses) in equity investment affiliates: For the years ended December 31, 2014 and 2013, we beneficially own 23.18% and 25.5% equity interest in Shenzhen Mingshan and Zhao Shang Ke Hubei, respectively.
+Accordingly, we recognized our pro-rata share of losses in Shenzhen Mingshan of approximately US\$0.004 million and US\$0.04 million for the year ended December 31, 2014 and 2013, respectively.
+For the year ended December 31, 2014 and 2013, we recognized our pro-rata share of gain of approximately US\$0.05 million and our pro-rata share of loss of approximately US\$0.14 million in Zhao Shang Ke Hubei, respectively.
+Given the foregoing, net amount recognized as share of gain in equity investment affiliates was approximately US\$0.05 million for the year ended December 31, 2014, net amount recognized as share of losses in equity investment affiliates was US\$0.18 million for the years ended December 31, 2013.